ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Before you can use Terraform to deploy the Sample Application, you will need to initialise Terraform and retrieve the required backend configurations.

-To do so, you need to run the following command in the directories contained within the `deploy/` directory:
+To do so, you need to run the following command in the subdirectories within the `deploy/` directory:

 ```shell
 terraform init